thatcherfreeman/utility-dctls/README.md

 ### Photo Perceptual Exposure DCTL

 This tool combines the benefits of linear and log Lift/Gamma/Gain primaries into one tool, for faster application.
+The internal order of operations is:

+1. Pre Flare (offset in linear)
+2. Exposure (Gain in linear)
+3. White balance (Gain in linear)
+4. Contrast (Gamma in linear, pivoted around mid gray)
+5. Lift/Gamma/Gain in Log
+6. Post Flare (offset in linear)

 #### Credits: